torproject/tor/src/ext/ed25519/donna/README.md

 #### Testing

-Fuzzing against reference implemenations is now available.
+Fuzzing against reference implementations is now available.
 See [fuzz/README](fuzz/README.md).

 Building `ed25519.c` with `-DED25519_TEST` and linking with `test.c` will run basic sanity tests and benchmark each function. `test-batch.c` has been incorporated in to `test.c`.